michalmatuszczak/activate/docs/_index.md

 ## [Play framework](/docs/play framework.md)

-The “activate-play” component has some classes to facilitate the Activate usage with the Play Framework 2.2.
+The “**activate-play**” component has some classes to facilitate the Activate usage with the [Play Framework](http://www.playframework.com/) 2.2.

 ## [Lift framework](/docs/lift framework.md)

-The “activate-lift” module has the EntityForm that provides a easy way to handle lift entity forms.
+The “**activate-lift**” module has the EntityForm that provides a easy way to handle lift entity forms.

 ## [Spray Json](/docs/spray json.md)

-The spray-json integration is a easy way to manipulate entities from/to json.
+The [spray-json](https://github.com/spray/spray-json) integration is a easy way to manipulate entities from/to json.

 ## [Architecture](/docs/architecture.md)